 RI continues to use the National Post School Outcomes (NPSO)Response Calculator to determine any group that may be underrepresented.
-Use of this calculator indicates that the 2020-2021data is representative of the demographics of youth who are no longer in school and had IEPs in effect at the time they exited school.
+Use of this calculator indicates that the 2021-22 data is representative of the demographics of youth who had IEPs in effect at the time they exited school.
 The data does not identify a specific group that was underrepresented or overrepresented.
 In the next several years, RI has targeted improvement activities to increase the overall response rate.
 These strategies include technical assistance and professional development for those LEAs who have the lowest response rates; training for survey callers; and providing best practice techniques to improve both response and engagement rates.
-With no under-represented or over-represented groups, RI's plan to ensure continued demographic representativeness of survey respondents continues to be raising response rate in an attempt to reach 100% response rate, which would automatically ensure representative responses.
+With no underrepresented or over-represented groups, RI's plan to ensure continued demographic representativeness of survey respondents continues to be raising response rate in an attempt to reach 100% response rate, which would automatically ensure representative responses.
 Given the unique size of RI and a historical trend of greater than average response rate, RI believes that a 100% response rate is within reach.
 RI's survey response rate continues to be higher than the most recent national median response rate.
-It is also important to note that RI analyzes six categories to monitor representativeness with geographic location being the least impactful given the size of the state.